-infrastructure project at Infrastructure Partnerships Australia’s National Infrastructure Awards, in Sydney
+Victoria’s $670 million Ravenhall Prison Project has been named as Australia’s best infrastructure project at Infrastructure Partnerships Australia’s National Infrastructure Awards, in Melbourne tonight.

-Victorian Treasury official An Nguyen has been recognised for her professional contribution to major project delivery – and for being a prominent female leader in the sector - at the National Infrastructure Awards convened by Infrastructure Partnerships Australia (IPA) in Sydney tonight.
+Ports NSW Chief Executive Marika Calfas has been recognised for her leadership in the infrastructure sector at the prestigious National Infrastructure Awards, convened by Infrastructure Partnerships Australia in Melbourne tonight.

 The winners and finalists for each category in the 2018 National Infrastructure Awards.

 The Productivity Commission’s Chairman Peter Harris has called on the Federal Government to advance reform on road user charging at Infrastructure Partnerships Australia 2018 Annual Infrastructure Oration and National Infrastructure Awards, insisting that a focus on the public interest is essential.

 Tonight’s Federal Budget sees infrastructure funding reduced by $2 billion over the forward estimates, meaning less cash for projects and more congestion for commuters.

 The Victorian Budget has set the pace for the nation, providing $40 billion of firm infrastructure funding built off the back of prudent financial management and the windfall proceeds of Victoria’s continued asset recycling programme, says peak body Infrastructure Partnerships Australia.